18 Moving and Packing Tips for Your Smoothest Move Yet

 7. If you're moving expensive art, ask your mover about special crating

-Never wrap oil paintings in regular paper; it will stick.
-For pictures framed behind glass, make an X with masking tape across the glass to strengthen it and to hold it together if it shatters.
+Understand exactly how to pack artwork for moving to help keep it safe.
+You should never wrap oil paintings in regular paper; it will stick.
+When you pack pictures for moving, make an X with masking tape across the glass to strengthen it and to hold it together if it shatters.
 Then wrap the pictures in paper or bubble wrap and put them in a frame box, with a piece of cardboard between each framed piece for protection.

-As you pack your dishes, put packing paper around each one, then wrap bundles of five or six together with more paper.
+Packing the kitchen involves a lot of different types of items.
+Learn how pack dishes for moving: Put packing paper around each dish, then wrap bundles of five or six together with more paper.
 Pack dishes on their sides, never flat.
 And use plenty of bunched-up paper as padding above and below.
-Cups and bowls can be placed inside one another, with paper in between, and wrapped three or four in a bundle.
+Cups and bowls can be packed inside one another, with paper in between, and wrapped three or four in a bundle.
 Pack them all in dish-barrel boxes.

 Some movers treat TVs like any other piece of furniture, wrapping them in quilted furniture pads.
 Plasma TVs, though, require special wooden crates for shipping if you don't have the original box and can be ruined if you lay them flat.
 If you're packing yourself, double-box your TV, setting the box containing the TV into another box that you've padded with packing paper.